JLabMit/JLabExperiments/Introduction/python/README.md

 # Introduction / python

 In this folder we present a number of fundamental tools that you can use to analyze your data.
-There are 4 basic tools which have been written to be as simple as possible but offereing some reaonable flexibility at the command line.
+There are 4 basic tools which have been written to be as simple as possible but offering some reasonable flexibility at the command line.
 Each of the for core scripts can be called from the command line when you change to the Introduction/python folder.

-Data for these examples are in the Introduction/dat directory with the same trunc as the script but with the .dat extension.
+Data for these examples are in the Introduction/dat directory with the same truncate as the script but with the .dat extension.

 ## histogram